 Refined sugar and HFCS have been implicated in food addiction because their intense sweetness elicits a dopamine rush in the brain that triggers cravings for more.
 Over time, larger quantities of foods containing refined sugar and HFCS are required to produce the same effect, leading to binge eating behaviors.

 These substances also wreak havoc on your metabolism, causing wild blood sugar fluctuations and resistance to the hormones that regulate weight and food intake, leading to weight gain, diabetes, and other health problems.
-Limiting your intake of refined sugar and HFCS can help curb your addiction to food and restore metabolic and physical health.
+Limiting your intake of refined sugar and HFCS can help curb your addiction to food and restore metabolic and physical health – and ensure you provide your brain with the fuel it needs to maintain optimal health and well-being.

 - Avena NM, Bocarsly ME, Rada P, Kim A, Hoebel BG.
 After daily bingeing on a sucrose solution, food deprivation induces anxiety and accumbens dopamine/acetylcholine imbalance.
 Physiol Behav.
 2008;94(3):309-315.